cltl/ma-communicative-robots/data/README.md

 ```

 We see that the file "chat1.csv" which is in the **text** folder is indexed with "#1#1", which refers to the second row and the second
-column of the csv file that contains the text of an utterance.
-Other columns can be used to represent the speaker of the utterance and the
+column of the csv file that contains the text of an utterance (#0#0 would refer to the header and the first column).
+Other columns can be used to represent the speaker (column 0 in our example) of the utterance and the
 start and end time of speaking (possibly derived from an audio file).
 The complete conversation for a scenario can thus
 be represented through a single CSV file with all utterances, identifiers and temporal grounding on separate rows.

 An annotation of the above text fragment is shown below.
 The segment is defined by the start and end offset position in the text
 utterance from row 1 and column 1 in the CSV file.
-The annotation of the segment shown here defines the offset range as a Token a
+The annotation of the segment shown here defines the offset range as a Token which
-and isolated the word "This".
+isolated the word "This".

 ```example
     "mentions": [